MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 1. Set your default output.

-   When you chose to work in Azure Cloud Shell, or installed the Azure CLI locally, the default output is automatically set to `json`.
-However, this is one of the most important defaults to understand and set.  **Output determines what appears on your console and what is written to your log file.** Always use an output of `none` when you are creating resources that return keys, passwords and secrets.
+   When you chose to work in Azure Cloud Shell, or install the Azure CLI locally, the default output is automatically set to `json`.
+However, this is one of the most important defaults to understand and set.  **Output determines what appears on your console and what is written to your log file.** Always use an output of `none` when you're creating resources that return keys, passwords and secrets.

    ```azurecli-interactive
    az config set core.output=none
    ```

-   In this tutorial we are not working with secrets.
+   In this tutorial, we aren't working with secrets.
 Set the default back to `json` so you can see the returned output of each reference command in this tutorial.

    ```azurecli-interactive
    az config set core.output=json